 Pouring Our Hearts Out

-My daughter, Elizabeth, and I have spent countless hours pouring (and scraping) canvases together.
+Before my neck surgery (2017) my daughter Elizabeth and I spent countless hours pouring (and scraping) acrylic paint on (and off) canvases together.

 We used water repellents, oil, silicone, and heat to create paint effects.
 We also tried using string, glue, glitter, straws, spatulas, and a whole lot of ‘whatever we had laying around.’